Grill cab rehab

 Thus, the table, created because hey, I paid for that part of the slab, right???

 But ten years went by, and then five more, and suddenly in 2025 the ensemble needed a refresh.
-So I bought some stucco for the exterior, some GitRot for the interior, a bit of lumber, and some paint, and used up a fair portion of July and August working on the project.
+So I bought some stucco for the exterior, some GitRot for the interior, found a bit of lumber, and some paint, and used up a fair portion of late July, half of August, and then up to Sept.
+20 working on the project.

 Step one, remove the Egg and assess the damage: